vignesh-kumaar/YASARA-log-file-analysis/README.md

 * reshape

 ## Introduction
-YASARA is a molecular visualization software with many functions built into it.
+YASARA is a molecular visualization software with many built-in functions.
 One such function is the analysing interactions feature which predicts possible interactions between different molecules, atoms, or residues.
 This repository was developed to better utilize the output provided by this function for the purpose of docked-model studies.